 Where the Commission identified a pattern of export prices, as indicated by a pattern of ratios for export prices to the full cost to make and sell, which was significantly different among different purchasers, region or periods, it contacted the exporter for comment.
+Discussion of these exporter-specific assessments is contained in the relevant dumping margin section of this report and in the associated confidential attachments to this report.

-Having identified those export prices for Siemens Guangzhou, Siemens Jinan and Siemens Wuhan that differed significantly among different purchasers, region or periods, the Commission then considered whether it is inappropriate to use the methods for working out whether dumping has occurred in terms of s.
+Having identified those export prices for ABB Thailand, ABB Vietnam, Siemens Guangzhou, Siemens Jinan and Siemens Wuhan that differed significantly among different purchasers, region or periods, the Commission then considered whether it is inappropriate to use the methods for working out whether dumping has occurred in terms of s.
 269TACB(2).
 The Commission has taken account of its export price analyses, its assessments in the SEF, and the submissions from all parties in response to the SEF.